"All About the Angels" by Fr. Paul O'Sullivan, O.P,

 published by Tan Books and Publishers, Inc.

 with a remarkable and interesting story of what appears to many an

 angelic intervention in saving the life of this servant of God from the

-fierce attacks of the Waldensian heretics, who made several attempts to assassinate him.
+fierce attacks of the Waldensian heretics, who made several attempts to

-means to rid themselves of his influence.
-Some of their adherents were men
+violent means to rid themselves of his influence.
+Some of their

-he saw a magnificent dog of huge size following him.
+town, he saw a magnificent dog of huge size following him.
 At first he

 What did it mean?
 He was soon to learn.